evannetwork/vade-didcomm/README.md

 }
 ```

-As you can see, the whole message was enriched with the data that is necessary for the did exchange.
+As you can see, the whole message was enriched with the data that is necessary for the DID exchange.
 The metadata contains the generated communication hex encoded public key and secret key.
 The receiver can just pass the whole json to the `didcomm_receive` function, that will analyse the message, will save the communication keys and generate new ones for himself as well.
 The receiver can then use the logic for sending the response, by just replacing the type of the message `https://didcomm.org/didexchange/1.0/response.`

 ## Registering a new protocol